- Optimizely X Full Stack

 You can edit the experiment key if you like, as long as you always use a unique key.

 Create feature test variations

-Optimizely automatically suggests variation keys for your feature tests, because variation keys aren't required to setup a feature test.
-Optimizely will assign a user to a variation, then return the values associated with the assigned variation for isFeatureEnabled and for your feature configuration (i.e. variables).
+Optimizely automatically suggests variation keys for your feature tests because variation keys aren't required to set up a feature test.
+Optimizely will assign a user to a variation, then return the values associated with the assigned variation for isFeatureEnabled and your feature configuration (i.e., variables).
 By default, we’ll provide two variations with the keys “variation_1” and “variation_2”.
 Like experiment keys, you can edit variation keys.

-If you add additional variations, we will provide automatic suggestions according to the variation number: “variation_3”, “variation_4”, and so on.
-Deleting a variation will not affect the automatic numbering of our automatic variation key suggestions.
+If you add variations, Optimizely will provide automatic suggestions according to the variation number: “variation_3”, “variation_4”, and so on.
+Deleting a variation will not affect the automatic numbering of Optimizely's automatic variation key suggestions.